401 U.S. Patent and Trademark Office Cannot Aid in Selection of Patent Practitioner [R-11.2013]

 37 C.F.R.
 1.31 Applicant may be represented by one or more patent practitioners or joint inventors.

-An applicant for patent may file and prosecute his or her own case, or he or she may give a power of attorney so as to be represented by one or more patent practitioners or joint inventors.
-The United States Patent and Trademark Office cannot aid in the selection of a patent practitioner. <
+An applicant for patent may file and prosecute the applicant's own case, or the applicant may give power of attorney so as to be represented by one or more patent practitioners or joint inventors, except that a juristic entity (e.g., organizational assignee) must be represented by a patent practitioner even if the juristic entity is the applicant.
+The Office cannot aid in the selection of a patent practitioner.

-An applicant for patent may file and prosecute his or her own application, and thus act as his or her own representative (pro se) before the Office.
+An applicant who is a juristic entity must be represented by a patent practitioner.
+An applicant for patent, other than a juristic entity (e.g., organizational assignee), may file and prosecute his or her own application, and thus act as his or her own representative (pro se) before the Office.
 See 37 CFR 1.31.
-In presenting (whether by signing, filing, submitting, or later advocating) papers to the Office, a pro se applicant is making the certifications under 37 CFR 10.18(b), and may be subject to sanctions under 37 CFR 10.18(c) for violations of 37 CFR 10.18(b)(2).
+In presenting (whether by signing, filing, submitting, or later advocating) papers to the Office, a pro se applicant is making the certifications under 37 CFR 11.18(b), and may be subject to sanctions under 37 CFR 11.18(c) for violations of 37 CFR 11.18(b)(2).
 See 37 CFR 1.4(d)(4).
-See also MPEP § 410.
+See also MPEP §§ 402.03 and 410.

 If patentable subject matter appears to be disclosed in a pro se application and it is apparent that the applicant is unfamiliar with the proper preparation and prosecution of patent applications, the examiner may suggest to the applicant that it may be desirable to employ a registered patent attorney or agent.
 It is suggested that form paragraph 4.10 be incorporated in an Office action if the use of an attorney or agent is considered desirable and if patentable subject matter exists in the application.